BBanstola/Braille-Letter-Recognition/README.md

 These are the letters and special characters for which the program is trained for.
 The numbers they are mapped are as represented accordingly in the training and testing sets.

+Back Propagation Algorithm was used to detect the the letters.

 Accuracy of ~90% was achieved while testing.